-"No one," says the New York Sun, "will seriously ask, who is James Buchanan!"
+seriously ask, who is James Buchanan!"
 This is said with much unction and evident satisfaction.
-Well, it is pleasant, is it not, Mr. Sun, to have a candidate for the Presidency at last. of whom somebody has heard something before he was nominated ?
-But if it should happen that any one should ask : "Who is James Buchanan ?" you can tell them at once, and without stopping to think about it, "Why, he is the man who abused Madison and the war with England, in a Fourth of July oration in 1815, at a round rate.
-He is the man who was such a rampant Federalist that he solemnly declared, before God and man, that if he thought he had a single drop of Democratic blood in his veins he would open them and let it out.
-He is the man who was four times elected to Congress as a Federalist.
-He is the man who came to Mr. Clay in 1825 and tried to make a they are manfully met, logically answered, and bargain with him, or at least held ont a tempt. their proof established beyond the power of ing offer to him, namely that he should be Secretary of State, to vote for General Jackson : and he is the man who led the General to believe that Mr. Clay and Mr. Adams had made | most deadly serpent, from the venom of whose a corrupt bargain.
-He is the man who heard | fang no sanity can recover, Esquire M. could this charge made, reiterated, and the changes not, Dear Sir, it is the offspring of your own upon it rung all over the country for fifteen or rich genius. sixteen years, and yet, knowing it to be false, never contradicted it.
-He is the man who said to General Clinch, in 1844, that he could make those Dutchmon in Pennsylvania be- contest-to a fair and free fight." lieve that Mr. Polk was a better protective-tariff man than Mr. Clay; and he is the man who took the stump in Pennsylvania in the fall of
+Well, it is pleasant, is it not, Mr. Sun. to have a candidate for the Presidency at last, of whom somebody has heard something before he was nominated ?
+But if it should happen that any one should ask : "Who is James Buchanan ?" you can tell them at once, and without stopping to think about it, "Why, he is the man who abused Madison and the war such a rampant Federalist that he solemnly declared, before God and man, that if he thought S. B. ROW, EDITOR AND PROPRIETOR. his veins he would open them and let it out.
+He is the man who was four times elected to CLEARFIELD, PA., AUG.
+6, 1856.
+Congress as a Federalist.
+He is the man who People's National Ticket. bargain with him, or at least held out a tempting offer to him, namely that he should be Sec-JOHN C. FREMONT, retary of State, to vote for General Jackson ; and he is the man who led the General to be-WILLIAM L. DAYTON, lieve that Mr. Clay and Mr. Adams had made a corrupt bargain.
+He is the man who heard this charge made, reiterated, and the changes Union State Ticket. upon it rung all over the country for fifteen or rich genius.
+CANAL COMMISSIONER, THOMAS E. COCHRAN, of York Co. sixteen years, and yet, knowing it to be false, never contradicted it.
+He is the man who DARWIN PHELPS, of Armstrong Co.
+BARTHOLOMEW LAPORTE, of Bradford Co. make those Dutchmen in Pennsylvania believe that Mr. Polk was a better protective-tar-UNION OF THE OPPOSITION. iff man than Mr. Clay; and he is the man who

-1844, and by pledging the honor of a gentleman to the people of that State, that Mr. Polk was a better protective-tariffman than Mr. Clay did make them believe it, and vote for Mr. the Fillmore men choose a 27th and the Fre- Polk, whereby they lost the tariff of 1842, and he got the office of Secretary of State, all of which he knew beforehand would take place ; and he is the same man who said in a speech in the Senate, that the best protection that the manufacturers could have was LOW WAGESbring wages down to TEN CENTS A DAY, and they would need no other protection.
-Now. who does not know who James Buchanan is ?--Wash.
+Among the many plans suggested to unite took the stump in Pennsylvania in the fall of the forces opposed to Buchanan, the follow-1844, and by pledging the honor of a gentleing, we believe, is one upon which all can aman to the people of that State, that Mr. Polk gree, viz :- Let 26 electors be jointly chosen was a better protective-tariffman than Mr. Clay by the Fillmore and Fremont men.
+Then let did make them believe it, and vote for Mr. the Fillmore men choose a 27th and the Fre-Polk, whereby they lost the tariff of 1842, and mont men a 27th.
+Let both parties vote the he got the office of Secretary of State, all of 26 common electors, adding the Fillmore elecwhich he knew beforehand would take place; tor at the head if they wish to cast their vote and he is the same man who said in a speech for Fillmore, or the Fremont elector if they in the Senate, that the best protection that the wish to vote for Fremont.
+If this ticket nanufacturers could have was LOW WAGESshould be successful, let the electoral vote be bring wages down to TEN CENTS A DAY, and divided between the two candidates in proporthey would need no other protection.
+Now. tion to the number of votes which each shall who does not know who James Buchanan is ?receive.
+Thus, if Fillmore gets half of the Wash.
 Organ.